Sai-sabari-vasan/Learning/README.md

 # Numpy
-Im getting started with the numpy.
+Im getting started with the numpy.In this i have documented what i have done with numpy